tikv/website/content/deep-dive/rpc/_index.md

 ### Wrapping it all together

-Simply having the pieces is not enough, making it usable for all parties involved is another story. [gRPC] does a great job wrapping the above technologies up and providing usable interfaces.
+Simply having the pieces is not enough.
+Making it usable for all parties involved is another story. [gRPC] does a great job wrapping up the above technologies and providing usable interfaces.

 Over the next chapter, we'll look at each of these technologies and how they work.